ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave stood a venerable apple-tree,
+when and by whom planted it is not known.
+This
+tree bad sent two of its main roots in the graves ot
+Mr. and Mrs. Williams.
+The larger root had
+poshed its way through the earth till it rench­
 ed the precise spot occupied by the skull of
 Roger Williams.
 There making a turn as if
 going round the skull, it followed the direction